fsharp/fslang-spec/spec/types-and-type-constraints.md

     - `Measure`
     - `Abstract`

   The kind is determined at the point of declaration by Type Kind Inference (see [§8.2](type-definitions.md#type-kind-inference)) if it is not specified explicitly as part of the type definition.
-The kind of a type refers to the kind of its outermost named type definition, after expanding abbreviations.
-For example, a type is a class type if it is a named type `C<types>` where `C` is of kind class.
+The *kind* of a type refers to the kind of its outermost named type definition, after expanding abbreviations.
+For example, a type is a *class* type if it is a named type `C<types>` where `C` is of kind *class*.
 Thus, `System.Collections.Generic.List<int>` is a class type.

-- Type definitions may be `sealed`. `Record`, `union`, `function`, `tuple`, `struct`, `delegate`, `enum`, and `array` types are all sealed, as are class types that are marked with the `SealedAttribute` attribute.
+- Type definitions may be *sealed*.
+Record, union, function, tuple, struct, delegate, enum, and array types are all sealed, as are class types that are marked with the `SealedAttribute` attribute.
-- Type definitions may have zero or one `base type declarations`.
+- Type definitions may have zero or one *base type declarations*.
 Each base type declaration represents an additional type that is supported by any values that are formed using the type definition.
 Furthermore, some aspects of the base type are used to form the implementation of the type definition.
-- Type definitions may have one or more `interface declarations`.
+- Type definitions may have one or more *interface declarations*.
 These represent additional encapsulated types that are supported by values that are formed using the type.

-Class, interface, delegate, function, tuple, record, and union types are all `reference` type definitions.
+Class, interface, delegate, function, tuple, record, and union types are all *reference* type definitions.
 A type is a reference type if its outermost named type definition is a reference type, after expanding type definitions.

-Struct types are `value types`.
+Struct types are *value types*.

 ### Expanding Abbreviations and Inference Equations